nsk1207/fastpages_nathan/_posts/2023-04-05-AP_computers_networks.md

     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.
-    - Path
-    - Route
-    - Computer System
-    - Computer Device
+    - Path --> A path between two computing devices on a computer network (a sender and a receiver) is a sequence of directly connected computing devices that begins at the sender and ends at the receiver.
+    - Route --> Routing is the process of finding a path from sender to receiver.
+    - Computer System --> A computing system is a group of computing devices and programs working together for a common purpose.
+    - Computer Device --> A computing device is a physical artifact that can run a program.
+Some examples include computers, tablets, servers, routers, and smart sensors.
-    - Bandwidth
+    - Bandwidth --> Bandwidth is usually measured in bits per second.
-    - Computer Network
+    - Computer Network --> A computer network is a group of interconnected computing devices capable of sending or receiving data.

 > Watch/review College Board Daily Video 4.1.2

 - Complete True of False Questions
+    - i.
+T
+    - ii.
+F
+    - iii.
+F
+    - iv.
+T
+    - v.
+F
+    - vi.
+F
+    - vii.
+T

 - Essential Knowledge
     - The internet is a computer network consisting of interconnected networks that use standardized, open (nonproprierary) communication protocols.